lonyelon/SC08v2/README.md

-# SSC08v02: Sergio's Super Simple Computer (8-bits, version 2)
+# SC08v2: Simple Computer (8-bits, version 2)

-The SSC08v2 is a super-simple, open-hardware 8bit computer built for retro hardware enthusiasts.
+The SC08v2 is a super-simple, open-hardware 8bit computer built for retro hardware enthusiasts.

 This repository contains various directories and files that help design, build and test both the computer's hardware and it's software.
 Those files and directories are the following: